 “Lord Ari won’t kill you, right?” a little girl standing near Apinya asked in a frightened voice.
 She was holding a straw doll that was probably meant to look like one of the Monarchs.
 Children often played games that involved acting as the Monarchs, after all.

 “No,” Apinya replied with a small smile to the child.
 “Lord Ari just needs to understand that we have not taken his place in the world.
 We’ll help him understand.”

 “Please don’t worry,” Dari said as she held her hands out to the people graciously.
 “We will make sure you all remain safe tonight and in the future.
 Everything will be settled.
 Just trust us.”

 The people still seemed apprehensive, but they slowly began to return to their regular chatter and their work.
-The innkeeper gestured for the Monarchs to follow them into the inn and showed them the largest room.
-They all sat down and removed their heavy armor so they could rest before night fell.
+The innkeeper gestured for the Monarchs to follow them into the inn and showed them the largest rooms for themselves and their servants.
+They all sat down while Luca had his servant remove the heavy armor he’d been wearing.

 “Luca, why did you have to antagonize Ari like that?”
 Minhee asked as he laid down on the bed and yawned.
 “I think he’s really upset with us now.”

 “He certainly is,” Dari agreed.
 “I’ve never heard him threaten us like that before.”